henrikhorn106/henrikhorn106/README.md

-Hi, I’m Henrik, a marketing technologist with a focus on AI.
+# Hi, I'm Henrik 👋

+I'm a marketing technologist bridging the gap between AI and business impact.

+## What I Do
-With 5+ years in digital marketing and a background in web development, I design and implement systems for start ups and medium sized companies.

-Currently training as an AI Engineer, I specialize in applying machine learning to real-world business challenges:
+With 5+ years in digital marketing and a web development background, I build practical AI solutions for startups and medium-sized companies.
+Currently training as an AI Engineer, I focus on making machine learning work for real business challenges:

+- **Content Automation** – Scaling content production without sacrificing quality
+- **Predictive Analytics** – Turning data into actionable insights
+- **Smart Customer Journeys** – Personalization that actually converts

+## My Approach

+I don't just advise—I build.
+You'll find working code, real implementations, and systems that solve actual problems in my repositories.

+## Let's Connect

+I'm always interested in collaborating on projects involving:

-- Content automation
+- Marketing automation with AI
-- Predictive analytics
-- Smart customer journeys
+- Data-driven customer acquisition

-What makes me different?
-I don’t just advise, I CREATE. 🔨

-Let’s connect if you’re building...
-- a smarter funnel
+- Smart funnel optimization
-- an automated marketing process
-- or just want to get more out of your data
+- ML-powered analytics pipelines

+📫 Feel free to reach out if you're working on something interesting or want to chat about the intersection of marketing and machine learning.